 Interviews with authors

 My Blog List

-Real-world reasons why novels are rejected on the first page - Writer Laura Droege reports on an experience at a writers conference workshop that highlights reasons why many first pages fail to provoke a turn of the pa...5 minutes ago
+Real-world reasons why novels are rejected on the first page - Writer Laura Droege reports on an experience at a writers conference workshop that highlights reasons why many first pages fail to provoke a turn of the pa...19 hours ago

 Romance survey and PhD update - I am back on campus after sick leave.
 I was AWOL for over a month but all good now.
 This has put back my PhD project timetable unfortunately.
-I thought I’d...1 day ago
+I thought I’d...2 days ago

 The Hidden Symbols of Fertility in Michelangelo’s Medici Chapel - Michelangelo often surreptitiously inserted pagan symbols into his works of art, many of them possibly associated with anatomical representations.
-A new an...1 day ago
+A new an...2 days ago

 Film Review: The Royal Shakespeare Company’s film of The Tempest. - (Reviewed by Frances, president of the Shakespeare Club of Western Australia.)
 The importance of special effects in *The Tempest* was certainly recognised ...1 week ago